grandfranko4/usdtflasherpro/EMAIL_SETUP.md

 2. Incorrect email credentials
 3. Emails going to spam folder
 4. Missing environment variables in Netlify
+5. Errors in the data being sent to the notification functions

+## Recent Fixes

+We've made the following improvements to the email notification system:

+1. Fixed an issue with the payment notification where the amount field was undefined
+2. Added better error handling and logging to help diagnose issues
+3. Removed hardcoded credentials from the frontend code for better security
+4. Added connection verification before sending emails
+5. Added high priority email headers to reduce the chance of emails going to spam

 ## Solution: Configure Environment Variables in Netlify